EUMETNET/eurodeo.github.io/_pages/about.markdown

 The increased availability of data boosts entrepreneurship and potentially results in the creation of new companies.
 New open datasets are an important resource for small and medium-sized enterprises to develop new digital products and services.
-Reuse of data opens business opportunities for several sectors which ultimately leads attracting more investors.
+Reuse of data opens business opportunities for several sectors ultimately leads attracting more investors.
 By making data much easier to use, reseach, academia, AI applications and many other application areas can utilize the data more efficiently.

 Overall, better data availability leads to better warnings, forecasts, and services to the public and weather-critical industries, and